 Place the tow vehicle in park and turn off the ignition.
 Block all of the trailer wheels with wheel chocks.
 Side to side leveling should be done by using shims under the tires on the low side of the unit after it has been backed into the site.
 This must be done before disconnecting the trailer from the tow vehicle.
 Lower the stabilizing jacks, if installed.
 Connect the 120 volt shore power to the unit.
 Open the Propane gas valves at the Propane tanks.
 Connect the fresh water supply and sanitize the water systems (see Chapter 11), if necessary.
 Connect the waste drain hose to the sewer hookup.
-Start the refrigerator, water heater, and furnace, if needed.
-Light the oven pilot light, if applicable.
-Remember that the refrigerator will not operate efficiently if the unit is not level.
+Start the refrigerator, water heater, the refrigerator will not operate efficiently if the unit is not level.